External Research Requests

 QPS Research Priorities

-The QPS outlines our annual priorities for research into contemporary and emerging issues that shape planning for the delivery of policing services into the future.
+The QPS identifies annual priorities for research into issues that shape planning for the delivery of policing services now and into the future.
 The current QPS Research Priorities document is attached below.
 The priorities are not exclusive, nor are they listed in order of importance.
 They are provided as a guide for researchers and research funding bodies who may wish to undertake research projects with the Service.

 QPS Research Committee

-The role of the QPS Research Committee is to deal with requests by external researchers to undertake significant research that impacts upon the Service, or requires involvement by Service members; and to monitor the progress of such research.
-The Committee meets in February, April, June, August and October each year or as required.
+The QPS Research Committee considers requests by external researchers to undertake significant research that impacts upon the Service, or requires involvement of Service members; and to monitor the progress of such research.
+The Committee meets on a quarterly basis.

 How to Apply

-‘Significant External Research’ applications should be submitted to the Chair, QPS Research Committee on the form “Application to Conduct a Research Study (External)” which is available below.
+‘Major Research Project’ applications are to be submitted to the Chair, QPS Research Committee on the form “Application to Conduct a Research Study (External)” which is available below.

-The QPS Research Committee will assess the application's suitability with regard to s.28 ‘External Research Requests’ of the QPS Human Resource Management Manual.
+The QPS Research Committee will assess the application's suitability under the Research and Evaluation Project Policy.
 Research applicants will be promptly notified in writing of the Committee’s decision on their application.